-The program is accredited by the Council for Interior Design Accreditation (CIDA) and LTU is a registered campus center of the International Interior Design Association (IIDA).
+Accredited by the Council for Interior Design Accreditation (CIDA) and a registered campus center of the International Interior Design Association (IIDA), the program provides a strong foundation for professional pathways, including NCIDQ eligibility.

 Course Name